Share via

 Note

-For the Stable Channel, updates will roll out progressively over one or more days.
+For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see Progressive rollouts for Microsoft Edge updates.

 Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see Site compatibility-impacting changes coming to Microsoft Edge.

-Fixed various bugs and performance issues.
+Fixed various bugs, and performance issues.

 Stable channel security updates are listed here.

-Fixed various bugs and performance issues.
+Fixed various bugs, and performance issues.

 Fixes